Back to Blog

 Smith.ai is the most established competitor in the AI receptionist category.
 They've been at this since before most AI voice products were viable, and they've built a good business around a particular pricing model: per-call billing with a human-hybrid option on top.

 That pricing model is the single biggest difference between Smith.ai and Human Add AI, and it's the thing that makes the comparison interesting.
-Depending on your call volume, the same service can cost you less than $200/month or more than $3,000/month on Smith.ai - but Human Add AI is flat-rate.
-So the "which is cheaper" question has a real answer that changes based on your specific business.
+Depending on your call volume, the same human service can cost you a few hundred dollars a month or several thousand on Smith.ai, while Human Add AI is flat-rate.
+So the "which is cheaper" question has a real answer, and it changes with your specific business.

 Quick answer if you're in a hurry